 About Visual Accompaniments

 What makes 'visual accompaniments' different from video or slide shows?
 In a word, musicality.
 The term accompaniment is helpful because the visuals are performed live and reflect the moods, rhythms, and narratives in the score, beat by beat.
-The intent is to always enhance the music as written, so in the case of The Planets the visuals reflect Holst’s mythological influences rather than contemporary space exploration.
+The intent is to always enhance the music as written, so in the case of The Planets the visuals reflect Holst’s astrological influences rather than contemporary space exploration.

-This unique, no-compromises approach to performance timing means no click track is required and the conductor is freed to focus entirely on the orchestra.
-Behind the scenes an on-site video choreographer as they follow the conductor's direction much like a percussionist and uses state-of-the-art computer software to assemble hundreds of visual 'phrases' into a seamless accompaniment to the music.
+A unique, no-compromises approach to performance timing means no click track is required and the conductor is freed to focus entirely on the orchestra.
+Behind the scenes an on-site video choreographer follows the conductor's direction much like a percussionist and uses state-of-the-art computer software to assemble hundreds of visual 'phrases' into a seamless accompaniment to the music.
 But the audience just sees a spectacular, perfectly timed video that magically responds to the conductor’s baton.

 For The Planets, synchronized lighting effects are available which makes for an even more immersive and engaging audience experience.

 About 'The Planets Live'

 'The Planets Live' is a visual accompaniment to The Planets by Gustav Holst.
 It features spectacular original animations and NASA media that are cued live to follow the conductor so no click-track is required.
 The visuals faithfully reflect the spirit of each movement as they evolve bar by bar, making them true accompaniments.
 This approach allows the imagery to add a new dimension to the experience while Holst’s music retains center stage.

 The premiere sold-out performance of The Planets was held on October 25th 2014 with the Northwest Symphony Orchestra.
 The visuals were subsequently programmed by the South Dakota Symphony Orchestra for their 2015 Young People's Concert that reached more than 5000 school children, and was broadcast on PBS.
 The visuals are regularly updated to include the latest imagery from NASA.
-Recent performances include the Tucson Symphony Orchestra, the Bath Philharmonia in the UK, the Colorado Music Festival, and the Auburn Symphony Orchestra.
+Recent performances include the Tucson Symphony Orchestra, the Bath Philharmonia in the UK, the Colorado Music Festival, and The Florida Orchestra.

 About THE VISUALS FOR 'Pictures at an Exhibition'